 The utilisation of inputs and the delivery of project activities leads to a cascade of events where outputs result in behavioural outcomes and health impacts.
 If we do not see the change we expected from a project, then we have either ‘theory failure’ (our theory of change was wrong) or ‘implementation failure’ (we did not deliver the project correctly).
 Process evaluation helps determine if there is implementation failure.
 M&E along the theory of change can help determine if there is theory failure.

-A worked example of theory of change applied to a handwashing behaviour change project
+A worked example of theory of change applied to a handwashing behaviour change project for COVID-19

 Monitoring and Evaluation and the Theory of Change